-For those who make service requests we respond to each individual situation as appropriate e.g., we can visit them at their home/ place of work, they can visit us at our offices either at Ironmills Road or Fairfield House (DDA compliant).
-We communicate by a variety of mechanisms email, letter, telephone, meeting.
+For those who make service requests we respond to each individual situation as appropriate e.g., we can visit them at their home/ place of work, they can visit us at our offices at Fairfield House (DDA compliant).
+We communicate by a variety of mechanisms email, letter, telephone, meeting; translator.

-We can provide information written information in various font styles and font sizes as required
+We can provide written information in various font styles and font sizes as required.

 We provide written translated material if the situation requires it.

-We can provide, or provide information on the availability of, training in ethnic languages
+We can provide information on the availability of training in ethnic languages.